NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Covers the features of the Python programming language.
 Includes scripting, dynamic typing, data types (sequences, sets, mappings, files, etc.), loops, iterators, generators, functions, coroutines, classes and objects, modules, packages and scope, runtime services, data wrangling, concurrent programming, etc. Lab access fee of $45 for computers applies.

-Introduces development and mathematical analysis of fundamental computer algorithms.
-Teaches divide and conquer and greedy algorithms, dynamic programming, backtracking, branch and bound and NP-completeness.
+Develops and reinforces ability to write and mathematically analyze foundational computer algorithms.
+Includes formalizing NP-completeness, divide and conquer strategies, greedy algorithms, dynamic programming, backtracking, branch and bound, approximation algorithms and multicore parallelization.
 Lab access fee of $45 for computers applies.

 Teaches the tools necessary for modern scientific computation.
 Covers computer representation of floating-point numbers, error analysis and numerical stability, IEEE floating-point standards, testing of numerical algorithms, calculation of elementary functions, roots of equations, solutions of linear systems, numerical integration and differentiation, interpolation and approximation, Monte Carlo methods.
 Lab access fee of $45 for computers applies.
 Canvas Course Mats $45/McGraw applies.